Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Method

 \section{Method}

-The motivation for our approach is simple, to enhance local feature representations (\eg, computed by a CNN backbone) with global contextualized scene information.
+The motivation for our approach is simple: to enhance the local features with global contextualized scene information.
 To this end, we introduce a semantically enhanced global reasoning (SGR) component shown in \cref{framework}.
-The input to our component is a convolutional feature map of resolution $W \times H \times C$, where $W$ and $H$ are spatial dimensions and $C$ is the channel dimension.
+The input to our component is a feature map from a backbone (CNN or transformer-based) with dimensions $W \times H \times C$, where $W$ and $H$ are spatial dimensions and $C$ is the channel dimension.
 The output is a globally contextualized and enhanced feature map of the same size.

 SGR consists of four main steps.
-First, we divide the image into a set of $K$ soft {\em latent concept regions} of size $W \times H$ each.
-This is achieved by computing the similarity of each input feature column to the learned concept embedding.
-The representation of the concepts, which ultimately drives the soft concept segmentation, is learned in a weakly-supervised manner where unions of activated concept regions are supervised by connected segments of ground-truth semantic segmentation labels.
-Second, we form representations for each concept region by aggregating input feature columns corresponding to it.
-This is similar to context vector aggregation in soft attention and results in a set of $K$ {\em latent semantic token} representations.
-We add positional embeddings corresponding to the centroids of their regions to the token representations \cite{vaswani2017attention, dosovitskiy2020image}.
-This is important for concept disambiguation (\eg, a low-textured blue token in the lower- and upper-part of the image can be disambiguated, permitting distinctions between {\tt sky} and {\tt water}).
-Third, we perform global reasoning across these semantic tokens by refining their representations using a Transformer \cite{vaswani2017attention}.
-Transformers are effective at capturing global relations among tokens and are more efficient and easier to use than GNNs \cite{chen2019graph}.
-Fourth, we fuse information from refined semantic token representations back to the input CNN feature map.
-This is achieved by back-projecting semantic token representations using the same soft {\em concept regions}.
-Ultimately the result of applying SGR is a refined feature map of original resolution $W \times H \times C$, which is then passed to the segmentation head as shown in \cref{framework}.
+First, we compute $K$ soft masks, which we refer to as {\em concept regions}, by calculating the similarity between input features and a set of learned concept embeddings.
+The concept regions are weakly supervised by connected components of ground truth semantic labels.
+Next, the $K$ {\em concept regions} are used to project features into $K$ latent tokens, similar to context vector aggregation in soft attention.
+A positional embedding is added to the tokens based on the centroids of the corresponding {\em concept region}.
+It helps in concept disambiguation (\eg, a low-textured blue token in the lower- and upper-part of the image can be disambiguated, permitting distinctions between {\tt sky} and {\tt water}).
+Third, a Transformer Encoder \cite{vaswani2017attention} is used to globally reason between the latent tokens.
+Finally, we re-project the refined tokens to the input feature map using the same {\em concept regions}.